anbena/ABC-FDSS/README.md

-ABC-SeS: ABC framework using random forest coupled with the FDSS or SFS
+ABC-FDSS: ABC framework using random forest coupled with the FDSS or SFS

 The main compute_sfs.py script can:
 * Compute the FDSS within and between populations